MMK8887/Superstore_dashboard/README.md

 These dashboards help leadership answer key business questions:

 Business Question	Dashboard Insight
 Which region is most profitable?
-West (in t1) & North America(t3) Which category performs best?
-Technology in both dashboards Are discounts effective?
+West (in t1)
+Which category performs best?
+Technology =
+Are discounts effective?
 Excessive discounts reduce profit Which products to scale up?
 Copiers, Phones, Office Tech Where to improve strategy?
 Under-performing regions; optimize shipping & discounting